Common surface features of Mars: Ancient rivers?

 Channels in Arabia, as seen by CTX This channel winds along for a good distance and has branches.
 It ends in a depression that may have been a lake at one time.

 Channel in Arabia, as seen by HiRISE under HiWish program.
 This is an enlargement of the previous image that was taken with CTX to give a wide view.

 Channels in Sklodowska Crater, as seen by HiRISE under the HiWish program.

 Stream meander and cutoff, as seen by HiRISE under HiWish program.
+These kind of fearures usually take a long time to form.
+Hence, this photo suggests that water may have flowed here for some time--rather than for a quick flood.

 Oxbow lake, as seen by HiRISE under HiWish program.